Settler's Cove State Recreation Site

 Directions:

-From the Ketchikan ferry terminal, head north on the North Tongass Hwy approximately 16 miles to the end of the road.
+From the Ketchikan Ferry Terminal, head north on the North Tongass Highway approximately 16 miles to the end of the road.

 Trail Information:

-• Hollow Cedar Beach Access Trail: Trail guide pages 30-31.
-This trail provides ADA access with assistance to the beach picnic shelter, accessed from either the campground or the day use parking lot.
+- Hollow Cedar Beach Access Trail: Trail guide Page 30-31.
+This trail provides ADA access with assistance to the beach picnic shelter, accessed from either the campground or the day-use parking lot.

-• Lunch Falls Loop Trail: Trail guide pages 34-35.
+- Lunch Falls Loop Trail: Trail guide Page 34-35.
 This trail provides access over and beyond Lunch Creek, to the beach or a mile loop hike through the forest.
-A connector trail from Lunch Creek above the Waterfall Viewing Deck to another mile hike up the Lunch Creek Trail, adjoining the 3.5 mile trail continuation on National Forest to the Emery Tobin Lakes.
+A connector trail from Lunch Creek above the Waterfall Viewing Deck to another mile hike up the Lunch Creek Trail, adjoining the 3.5-mile trail continuation on National Forest to the Emery Tobin Lakes.

 Birding Resources: